xcart/xcart-docs/_pages/kb_en/modules/messages/messages_addon_customer_experience.md

 ---
 This section covers the order related messaging features and actions available to the customers of an X-Cart based online store using the addon **Messages**.

 The addon **Messages** enables direct communication between the customers and the store owner in connection to orders.
-For example, if a customer needs to ask a question about their order, wants to give feedback about their order or needs to report a problem, they can use the messaging system provided by the addon to do it.  saves your customers the necessity to search for your contact info and fill in the contact forms.
-With this module they can get in touch with you directly from the details page of their order.
+For example, if a customer needs to ask a question about their order, wants to give feedback about their order or needs to report a problem, they can use the messaging system provided by the addon to start a communication thread with the seller (store administrator).
+This communication thread will be linked to the order in question, so both the customer and the administrator will have all the order information at their fingertips.

 ![contact-seller.png]({{site.baseurl}}/attachments/ref_4mlYlOOa/contact-seller.png)